jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/07 : Updated all templates with new CustomObject parameter
 - 01/04 : Missed backendaddresspool in appgw variable for outputs
 - 01/04 : Updated ApplicationGateway template with backendaddresspool array
 - 01/04 : ContentVersion update before PR for January